Bubby Brister

-Walter Andrew "Bubby" Brister III (born August 15, 1962) is a former American football quarterback who played professionally in the National Football League (NFL) for the Pittsburgh Steelers, Philadelphia Eagles, New York Jets, Denver Broncos, and Minnesota Vikings.
-He played quarterback for Tulane and Northeast Louisiana and was selected in the third round of the 1986 NFL Draft by the Steelers.
+Walter Andrew "Bubby" Brister III (born August 15, 1962) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Pittsburgh Steelers, Philadelphia Eagles, New York Jets, Denver Broncos, and Minnesota Vikings.
+He played college football for the Tulane Green Wave and Northeast Louisiana Indians before being selected in the third round of the 1986 NFL draft by the Steelers.

-Brister played high school football in Monroe, Louisiana and enrolled at Tulane University.
-He transferred to Northeast Louisiana University–now known as the University of Louisiana at Monroe—in 1984.
-He was a two-sport athlete and was selected out of high school of the 1981 Major League Baseball draft by the Detroit Tigers.
-He played one season of Minor League Baseball with the Bristol Tigers before attending college for football.
+Brister played high school football in Monroe, Louisiana and enrolled at Tulane University in New Orleans.
+He transferred to Northeast Louisiana University (now known as the University of Louisiana at Monroe) in Monroe in 1984.
+He was a two-sport athlete and was selected out of high school in the 1981 Major League Baseball draft by the Detroit Tigers.
+He played a season of minor league baseball with the Bristol Tigers in Bristol, Virginia before attending college for football.

 College career

-Brister began 1983 as Tulane's starting quarterback, before being replaced by Jon English and then transferred to Northeast Louisiana.
+Brister began 1983 as Tulane's starting quarterback, before being replaced by Jon English and transferring to Northeast Louisiana University.